autechjobs/website/src/pages/blog/find-tech-job-foreigner.md

 ## Cloud computing:
- According to [Gartner](https://www.gartner.com/smarterwithgartner/gartner-top-strategic-technology-trends-for-2021/), an industry analyst firm, cloud-based tech, and services rank as one of the top tech trends that will dominate 2021.
+ According to [Gartner](https://www.gartner.com/smarterwithgartner/gartner-top-strategic-technology-trends-for-2021/), an industry analyst firm, cloud-based tech and services rank as one of the top tech trends that will dominate 2021.
 It says that “ Distributed cloud is the future of cloud” and that trends of companies being able to operate from anywhere will follow in coming years.

 These are few areas where investment is currently high and so will be the demand for skilled professionals.
 You can choose one such preferred area of work and start updating or building your skill set in that direction.
 It will help keep yourself relevant and in demand in the tech market.